BananaArch/SolarPanelOptimization/README.md

 <img src="images/simulink model.png" alt="Simulink Model" width="500"/>

 We first find where the yaw and pitch angles should be by using a Solar Position Algorithm (SPA) to calculate the sun's real-time coordinates for a specific geographic location, and a specific time.
-We found a SPA algorithm written in Matlab from the Matlab File Exchange website[^2], and after modifying the code to make it compatible to be used within our Simulink program, we set the geographic location to Los Angeles, CA since we both reside there.
+We found a SPA algorithm written in MATLAB from the MATLAB File Exchange website[^2], and after modifying the code to make it compatible to be used within our Simulink program, we set the geographic location to Los Angeles, CA since we both reside there.
 For the time, we chose July 25, 2025, since this is the due date for our project.
 The design is highly adaptable; the solar tracking algorithm can be configured for any geographic location by changing the latitude and longitude coordinates, and for any point in time, including future dates.

 After we found where the yaw and pitch angles should be, we found where the yaw and pitch angles actually are.
 To do this, we used a Transform Sensor to obtain the Euler Angles of the solar panel.
 After we obtained the actual yaw and pitch, we fed it into our PID control system.
 Each controller continuously compares the target angle with the panel's actual measured angle and commands a DC motor to adjust the panel's orientation, thereby minimizing the error and ensuring the panel faces the sun directly.
 By using a control loop, we ensure that the panel continuously aligns itself with the sun’s position, maximizing solar energy capture throughout the entire day, unlike our previous model.